unixporn-dots/unixporn-dots.github.io/README.md

 # Adding your Dotfiles
 + Opening a pull request:
   1. Fork this repository.
-  2. Add your entry to the `dotfiles.js` file.
+  2. Add your entry to the `themes` folder.
   3. The image can be added via a URL, or by adding an image inside the `assets` folder and referencing it.
   4. Open a pull request and it's done!